 In the comparator arm of the ZUMA-7 study, R-DHAP, R-ICE, R-ESHAP or R-GDP was used with subsequent HDCT and SCT.
 The R-ESHAP regimen administered in the ZUMA-7 study is not explicitly mentioned in the S3 guideline, but was only used in 3% of patients in the study.
-Overall, the appropriate comparator therapy, which was determined with amendments for the present resolution, is assessed as implemented.
+Overall, the appropriate comparator therapy is assessed as implemented.